aiven/aiven-docs/docs/products/postgresql/howto/use-pg-audit-logging.md

 :::important
 In [Aiven Console](https://console.aiven.io/), you can enable audit logging at the service level only.
-To enable it on a database or for a user, you need to use [psql](https://www.postgresql.org/docs/current/app-psql.html).
+To enable it on a database or for a user, use [psql](https://www.postgresql.org/docs/current/app-psql.html).
 :::

-1. Log in to [Aiven Console](https://console.aiven.io/), and navigate to your organization
+1. Log in to [Aiven Console](https://console.aiven.io/), and go to your organization
    \> project > Aiven for PostgreSQL service.
 1. On the **Overview** page of your service, select **Service settings** from the sidebar.
-1. On the **Service settings** page, navigate to the **Advanced configuration** section and select **Configure**.
+1. On the **Service settings** page, go to the **Advanced configuration** section and select **Configure**.
 1. In the **Advanced configuration** window, select **Add configuration options**, add the `pgaudit.feature_enabled` parameter, set it to `true`, and select